KxSystems/docs/docs/wp/disaster-floods/index.md

 ## The Data

-This project, focusses on 6 states within the US over a period of 10 years between July 2009 and June 2019, this consists of ~800 gauge sites.
-Not all gauge sites have continuous historical data over that 10 year period but all the available data for each site was used.
+This project focuses on 6 states within the US, over a period of 10 years.
+Data is taken from ~800 gauge sites, between July 2009 and June 2019.
+Not all gauge sites have continuous historical data over the period, but all the available data for each site was used.

 The six states are: